ekmartinez/Linux_Notes/README.md

 **iwd**

 The iwctl tool allows operations on wireless devices.
-Note that this is better to use when installing Arch Linux or are running your network configuration through systemd.
+Note that this is better to use when installing Arch Linux or running your network configuration through systemd.
 If you use Network Manager, you should use the nmcli tool instead.

 ```bash
 sudo pacman -S iwd